PicelBoi/PicelBoi/README.md

 Dude who has coders/writers block rarely.
+Also contemplates every also often about my life, and how "horrible" it can turn out.